OREL-group/GSoC/Open Source Ethics/Ethical Regulators/lrvnotes.md

 4. System IV watches out for changes in the environment and in the future.
 5. System V is the ultimate decision making system in case System III and System IV are unable to come to terms as to the best course of action.
 If you compare VSM to CSS then System IV is the subsystem responsible for adaptability.
 System III is responsible for efficiency.
 The hierarchical levels between systems I and systems V create scale.

 If you compare VSM to CSS then System IV is the subsystem responsible for adaptability.
 System III is responsible for efficiency.
 The hierarchical levels between systems I and systems V create scale.

+For CSS and System IV of VSM, the behaviorial pattern of plasticity provides a way of understanding this type of adaptiveness as used with the Law of Requisite Variety.
+By adapting a little with efficiency,

 Given that plasticity is a behavioral pattern that gives us adaptability in terms of CSS and System IV in terms of VSM, if we adapt only a little we are probably more into doing the opposite.
-Which would be in terms of VSM system III.
+Which would be in terms of VSM System III.
 Which would mean in terms of CSS that if we only adapt a little that we are primarily concerned with efficiency.

+Deyoung also defines:
-In this light, DeYoung also discusses these differences in terms of exploration and exploitation.
-Exploration is about finding new goals and strategies in the inner world and the outer environment and the future.
-Exploitation is about making the best use of known goals and strategies.
-Mostly in the external world, but also in the inner world by exploiting one’s feelings.
-Taking into account psychopathologies, we find that if you do too much exploitation and too much efficiency, you are so much tied to what is known that exploitation becomes rigidity.
+* Exploration - finding new goals and strategies in the inner world and the outer environment and the future
+* Exploitation - making the best use of known goals and strategies.
+* * Mostly in the external world, but also in the inner world by exploiting one's feelings.
+* * Taking into account psychopathologies, we find that if you do too much exploitation and too much efficiency, you are so much tied to what is known that exploitation becomes rigidity.
 And if you do too much (inner) exploration, exploration turns into psychosis.